EndPointCorp/end-point-blog/2013/08/08/speeding-up-some-fdw-queries.html.md

 As you can see, there is the worse plan used.
 Planner doesn’t want to use the view definition to optimize the query plan.

-## Changing Postgres Settings
+### Changing Postgres Settings

 There is a setting named constraint_exclusion in postgresql.conf.
-Changing that from "partition" to "on" helps a lot:
+Changing that from “partition” to “on” helps a lot:

 ```
 # EXPLAIN SELECT * FROM all_tables_2 WHERE i BETWEEN 10 AND 14;